instituutnederlandsetaal/BlackLab/site/docs/guide/how-to-configure-indexing.md

 ```

 The above would allow you to search for `_ -nsubj-> "I"` to find "I support", with the relation information captured.
 [Learn more about how to query relations](corpus-query-language.md#relations-querying)

+A note about the `relationClass` setting: you should declare the type of relation you're indexing here, using a short (i.e. 3-letter) code.
+By convention, dependency relations should use `dep`.
+Clients such as [BlackLab Frontend](https://github.com/INL/corpus-frontend) can use this information to display relations in a more user-friendly way, i.e. referring to the _head_ and _dependent_ of the dependency relation instead of the more generic _source_ and _target_.

 ### Indexing parallel corpora